Farhad-Farahi/CurrencyConverter/README.md

 currency exchange fields are sensitive to  amount and currency changes there is 2 type of commission plan
 <br />
-warning : you should hide API_KEY in your real project this free API_KEY has 250 request limit per month
+warning : you should hide API_KEY in your real project(BuildConfig)
+<br />this free API_KEY has 250 request limit per month

 <br />
 <br />